Uniqueness for embeddings of nuclear $C^*$-algebras into type II$_{1}$ factors: Introduction

-Given the role separabalisations of the trace--kernel ideal and the corresponding multiplier algebra play in abstract classification, we believe it will be valuable to analyse ideals in the multipliers of these separabilisations more generally, and not just with the restrictive hypotheses here covering trace--kernel ideals from ultraproducts of factors.
+Given the role separabilisations of the trace-kernel ideal and the corresponding multiplier algebra play in abstract classification, we believe it will be valuable to analyse ideals in the multipliers of these separabilisations more generally, and not just with the restrictive hypotheses here covering trace-kernel ideals from ultraproducts of factors.

 The material in this paper is based on the DPhil thesis of the first author \cite{Hua_thesis} supervised by the second author.
 In \cite{Hua_thesis} the results are set up for maps out of nuclear $C^*$-algebras, whereas here we work in the more general framework of nuclear maps from exact domains.
 During the (fairly long) period in which this paper was written, Gabor Szab\'o has informed us that he has obtained very general $KK$ and $KL$-uniqueness theorems, which can be used to obtain our main results as well as other consequences for classification.